 For experienced walkers, taking on the challenge of the entire 223km length of the Larapinta Trail is high on the bucket list.
 During this complete traverse of the inspiring Larapinta Trail, self guided trekkers carry their own full pack, up to 25kg in weight across the arid and captivating West MacDonnell Ranges.
-While there will be some challenging stages as you pass over remote ridges and canyons (walking up to 35kms on some days), the feeling of achievement that will come over you as you view your path from the top of Mount Sonder is a memory to cherish for a lifetime.
+While there will be some challenging stages as you pass over remote ridges and canyons (walking up to 35kms on some days), the feeling of achievement will come over you as you view your path from the top of Mount Sonder – it's a memory to cherish for a lifetime.

 When to go: Winter is arguably the best time to experience the Larapinta Trail, as it offers prime trekking conditions, more stable temperatures and endlessly blue days.
 During the daytime, temperatures hover at low-mid 20C with refreshingly cool breezes, however evenings temperatures can drop close to 0C, particularly in the valleys, and the frost that covers the ground can create a snow-like appearance.
 Many people are surprised to find out how cold it can get in the middle of winter, so trekkers need to make sure they are adequately prepared for cold nights with insulated sleeping bags, beanies, gloves and thermal underwear.

 Difficulty: While many of our Larapinta Trail treks are graded moderate, the Self Guided End-to-End trek is more difficult as it requires trekkers to carry a full pack for the duration of the trip.
 Some sections of the trail are flat and easy, yet other sections are more undulating and get your heart pumping.
 Our food drop service is great for taking the sting out of having to carry all your food.